tchaecker/phoenix_sc2/README.md

 - **User-Friendly Interface:** Easy-to-navigate for users of all skill levels.

 ## Installation
-[Instructions on how to install Phoenix SC2]
-- **Installing Git on Windows 11:** Have a look at our [Step-by-Step Guide to Installing Git on Windows 11](/docs/Step-by-Step%20Guide%20to%20Installing%20Git%20on%20Windows%2011.md).
+- **Installing Git on Windows 11:** To contribute to Phoenix SC2, you'll need Git.
+For a smooth setup, follow our [Step-by-Step Guide to Installing Git on Windows 11](/docs/Step-by-Step%20Guide%20to%20Installing%20Git%20on%20Windows%2011.md).
 - We recommend using Visual Studio Code (VS Code) as text-editor for inexperienced contributors because we use this editor in guides, tutorials, videos and screenshots.
 Link: https://code.visualstudio.com/

 ## Usage